themesberg/flowbite/content/getting-started/quickstart.md

 ## Tailwind CSS v3

-We recommend using the current stable 3.x version of Tailwind CSS until v4.0 becomes the standard version.
+We recommend you to follow the upgrade guide from v3 to v4 since Flowbite works with both.

 ## Tailwind CSS v2